aws-samples/serverless-patterns/apigw-s3-lambda-sls-py/README.md

    ```commandline
       sls deploy --stage dev --verbose
    ```
-6. The outputs from the Serverless deployment process containing the resource names, IDs and/or ARNs which are used for testing.
+6. The outputs from the Serverless deployment process contain the resource names, IDs and/or ARNs which are used for testing.